faizan12123/JavaScript-CheatSheet/README.md

 # JavaScript Cheat Sheet

-To allow developers to access javascript syntax all in one place!
+The purpose of this repository is to allow developers to access some of the most common Javascript syntax/commands all in one place!